 We could also learn how to put aside prejudices and stereotypes that could lead to harmful discriminations.

 - Ask the right questions.
 By asking the right questions, we can discover more about others.
 Two powerful types of questions could help us do that: Why and How.

-“Why” question generate motivation speeches.
+“Why” questions generate motivation speeches.
 One could be amazed at people’s motives for being where they are.

-“How” questions provides a process to move from point “A” to point “B”.
+“How” questions provide a process to move from point “A” to point “B”.

 Below is a typical example of a conversation with “why” and “how” questions.